snorreralund/sds/readings.md

 - For stylish [seaborn plots](https://seaborn.pydata.org/index.html) read tutorial on [plotting distrutions](https://seaborn.pydata.org/tutorial/distributions.html#distribution-tutorial) and [categorical data](https://seaborn.pydata.org/tutorial/categorical.html#categorical-tutorial).

+If you want to review some of the material on visualizations in class you can check out these videos on visualizations in  [Pandas](https://www.coursera.org/learn/python-plotting/lecture/e7o5K/plotting-with-pandas) and [Seaborn](https://www.coursera.org/learn/python-plotting/lecture/FnAul/seaborn).

 Browse the following

 - Schwabish, Jonathan A. 2014. "[An Economist's Guide to Visualizing Data](https://www.aeaweb.org/articles.php?doi=10.1257/jep.28.1.209)". *Journal of Economic Perspectives*, 28(1): 209-34.